theronhitchman/euclidean-geometry/specs-grading/index.md

 available detailed and clear <strong>specifications</strong> for what constitutes acceptable work.

+### The Portfolio Assignment

+The grading specifications for the portfolio assignment are discussed [here][{{site.baseurl}}/specs-grading/portfolio.html].

 ### Published Papers

 The normal mode of work for this class leads to publication of your work in the class journal.
+Specifications for this work are as follows:

+- The mathematics presented must be complete, correct, and clearly presented.
-Specifications for this work is detailed in the "Style Guide" for the journal.
+- The article should follow conventions for mathematical writing as detailed in the [Style Guide for the journal][{{site.baseurl}}/writing/style-guide.html].

 ### Referee Work

 As part of the journal process, you will serve as a referee for the work of other students.
-The specifications for referee reports are listed in the "Instructions for Referees" document.
+The specifications for referee reports are listed in the [Instructions for Referees document][{{site.baseurl}}/writing/instructions-for-referees.html].

 ### Reflections & Conferences